Xōchipilli

-Xōchipilli /nah/ is the god of beauty, youth, love, passion, sex, sexuality, fertility, arts, song, music, dance, painting, writing, games, playfulness, nature, vegetation and flowers in Aztec mythology.
-His name contains the Nahuatl words xōchitl ("flower") and pilli (either "prince" or "child") and hence means "flower prince".
+Xōchipilli (/nci/) is the god of beauty, youth, love, passion, sex, sexuality, male homosexuality, male prostitution, fertility, arts, song, music, dance, painting, writing, games, playfulness, nature, vegetation and flowers in Aztec mythology.
+His name contains the Nahuatl words xōchitl ('flower') and pilli (either 'prince' or 'child') and hence means 'flower prince'.

 Associations

-As the patron of writing and painting, he was called Chicomexōchitl the "Seven-flower", but he could also be referred to as Macuilxōchitl "Five-flower".
+As the patron of writing and painting, he was called Chicomexōchitl ('Seven-flower'), but he could also be referred to as Macuilxōchitl ('Five-flower').
 He was the patron of the game patolli.
-He is frequently paired with Xochiquetzal, who is seen as his female counterpart.
+He is frequently paired with Xōchiquetzal, who is seen as his female counterpart.
 Xōchipilli has also been interpreted as the patron of both psychedelie and nature, a role possibly resulting from his being absorbed from the Toltec civilization.

 He, among other gods, is depicted wearing a talisman known as an oyohualli, which was a teardrop-shaped pendant crafted out of mother-of-pearl.